OLDBUILDERS CONSULTANCY SERVICES

 Compatibility is the main issue when determining appropriate materials and specifications, this does not mean there is something wrong with standard modern or high tech materials, just that often they are not compatible with the existing materials used in the old building, it is this incompatibility that is the cause of so many problems with old buildings.
 Most of the problems we tend to associate with old buildings are not so much the nature of the structure, but more what we have done to them over the last 60-70 years, the cements, the acrylic paints etc. You have to remember that, old solid walled buildings function in a fundamentally different way than modern cavity wall buildings, if these differences are not taken into account; new works can be the CAUSE of many future problems with the building,

-During the visit we go over your building from top to bottom, we will discuss each element of the building, from the roof and walls to the windows, floors and drainage.
+During the site visit we go over your building from top to bottom, we will discuss each element of the building, from the roof and walls to the windows, floors and drainage.
 We review problems such as damp and structural issues and advise on appropriate remedies.
 We talk about the buildings construction history, we explain architecturally correct design details appropriate for the period of your building.
 We discuss what should and should not be done from a conservation point of view; explain typical techniques, materials and procedures that would be appropriate, we can also talk about basic design and layout that would be compatible with the building to bring it up to your proposed standards and needs.
 We cover techniques and specifications for floors, walls, roof, drainage, windows, insulation.
 Damp, rot, fungus, woodworm, we cover it all, there are very few problems that we have not previously experienced or problems we do not have solutions for.

-Conservation specifications and techniques are not just about just doing it the old fashioned way for purest reasons, these conservation methods are very practical and functional that make your building perform correctly, ultimately making it a warmer, dryer and more comfortable place to live.
+Conservation specifications and techniques are not just about just doing it the old fashioned way, for purest reasons, these conservation methods are very practical and functional that make your building perform correctly, ultimately making it a warmer, dryer and more comfortable place to live.

 We would encourage you to take extensive notes or record the session.
 We can also provide written reports at an additional charge, fees depending on requirements.
 Remember we are not just another builder with an opinion, we will tell you the correct and generally accepted conservation procedures that are suitable for your building.
 We can provide you with sketches for typical construction detailing, such as for a lime floor, conservation french drains, roof detailing etc. etc.

 Understandably those on a tight budget are sometimes reluctant to pay consultation fees, but I would suggest you consider that you are benefiting from our 35 years experience in the business for what amounts to a few days of a laborers wages, one man battering away unnecessarily at a wall would cost you more.
 The potential costs that can be saved, by not making all those classic mistakes in your building, can mount up especially when you are spending tens or hundreds of thousands to complete your works.
 No point in calling us in after you have completed works that may have compromised the structural integrity of your building or spending additional funds to undo unnecessary or inappropriate works.
-Your local bungalow builder will certainly show up and offer you advice, but will it be the right advice?
-It is better to get the work done right the first time.
+Your local bungalow builder will certainly show up and offer you free advice, but will it be the right advice?.
+Remember, it is better to get the work done right the first time.

 You may need to provide ladders or access equipment and lighting, if you want us to inspect high walls, roofs attic spaces or chimneys.
 This is not always necessary but it can provide you with more detailed and site specific information.